 I am a creative, humorous and open-minded person, originally from Hamburg, Germany that works somewhere between design and music.

-I am a recent graduate of the MA Communication Design at Central Saint Martins.
+I am a 2016 graduate of the MA Communication Design from Central Saint Martins.
 My previous studies were Product Design in Milan as well as a glimpse of Electronic Composition at Folkwang, Universität der Künste.